MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

 In many cases, a first step for administrators is to customize the firewall profiles using *firewall rules*, so that they can work with applications or other types of software.
 For example, an administrator or user may choose to add a rule to accommodate a program, open a port or protocol, or allow a predefined type of traffic.

-This article describes the concepts and best practices for creating and managing firewall rules.
+This article describes the concepts and recommendations for creating and managing firewall rules.

 ## Rule precedence for inbound rules